Rheumatoid Arthritis Swelling (UPDATED 2016)

 - “What do they mean ‘You don’t look like you have RA?
 What does RA look like?’”

 Last week Dr. Perv told me “You have no kind of arthritis at all.
 You have no swelling.
 You claim to have pictures of swelling, but you have none.”
-I said, “My knees are swollen right now on the back-” “NO they are not!” he interrupted without ever looking at my knees.
+I said, “My knees are swollen right now-” “NO they are not!” he interrupted without ever looking at my knees.

 Note well: most “asymptomatic” patients have synovitis & bone edema